Run from inside a project directory

 Terminal window

-# Project dev mode — run from inside a project directory
+# Run from inside a project directory

 cd my-app